How the Church Exploded with Believers in The New Testament Using Small Groups?

 The Twelve Disciples

 In comparing views of current literature on group size with the size of groups Christ worked with, we find that there are many similarities.
 First, during Christ´s three and half years of ministry, He spent more time with small groups of disciples than He did with large groups.
 There are only four occasions where He encounters the large-group situation and that is only for a short while like one or two days.
-There was the Sermon on the Mount (Matt 5:1-8:1), Sermon by the Sea (Matt 13:1-53), Feeding of the 5,000 (Mark 6:30-44), and Feeding of the 4,000 (Matt 15:32-39).
+There was the Sermon on the Mount (Matthew 5:1-8:1), Sermon by the Sea (Matt 13:1-53), Feeding of the 5,000 (Mark 6:30-44), and Feeding of the 4,000 (Matthew 15:32-39).
 Christ concentrated mainly on the small-group concept during His three-and-half-year ministry.
 The maximum He chose for His first group was twelve.
 The gospel of Luke says, “and when it was day, He called His disciples to Him; and from them He chose twelve whom He also named apostles.”
 (Luke 6:13).
 It is interesting to note that the plural pronoun “from them” would imply that there were more than twelve disciples present to choose from, but twelve became the intimate small group Christ associated Himself with most often.
 Another reason for choosing twelve disciples was, as in the Old Testament the twelve patriarchs stood as representatives of Israel, so the twelve apostles stood as representatives of the gospel church.[1]
 This choice may be more of a symbolic nature, but it was also the maximum number of men Christ could work with, train, and socialize with in a close relationship, referring to the maximum communication lines in our previous study.

 In reading the book Desire of Ages, we discover that the group of twelve was broken down into even smaller groups. ”John and James, Andrew and Peter, with Philip, Nathanael, and Matthew, had been more closely connected with Him than the others, and had witnessed more of His miracles.
 Peter, James and John stood in still nearer relationship to Him. . . .
 John pressed into still closer intimacy with Jesus.”[2]
 From this information it can be seen that the group of twelve was broken down to a group of eight including Christ.
 From our knowledge of social group behavior, we understand that this is a wise choice because the figure eight was the ideal number of persons to be associated with in a group, having time to learn and know one another.